Kinsley, Kansas

 Kinsley is a city in and the county seat of Edwards County, Kansas, United States.
 As of the 2020 census, the population of the city was 1,456.
+It is located along Highway 50.

 History

-Kinsley was originally called Petersburg, and under the latter name laid out in 1873.
-It was later renamed Peter's City, and finally the name Kinsley was adopted honoring E.W.
-Kinsley, a capitalist from Boston.
+The community was originally called Petersburg, and under the latter name laid out in 1873.
+It was later renamed Peter's City.
+The majority of the community's first residents were from New England, especially Massachusetts, and were originally drawn by the New England Homestead and Colonization Bureau, and it was called the "New England colony" or "Massachusetts colony."
+In 1873, the settlement was renamed Kinsley after the Boston capitalist Edward Wilkinson Kinsley, who agreed to build a church if the community was named after him.

 The first post office in Kinsley was established under the name Peters in April 1873.
-The post office was renamed Kinsley in January, 1874.
+The post office was renamed Kinsley in January 1874.